CandiceChuDVM/CandiceChuDVM.github.io/_news/announcement_14.md

 related_posts: false
 ---

-Dr. Chu is offically back to Aggieland to establish the Chu Lab! 👏
+Dr. Chu is offically back to Aggieland to establish the *Chu Lab*! 👏